SolaceProducts/terraform-solacebrokerappliance-queue-endpoint/examples/partitioned-queue/README.md

 # Partitioned Queue Example

-Configuration in this directory creates a [partitioned queue](https://docs.solace.com/Messaging/Guaranteed-Msg/Queues.htm#partitioned-queues) on the PubSub+ event broker leveraging the Queues & Endpoints Terraform module.
+Configuration in this directory creates a [partitioned queue](https://docs.solace.com/Messaging/Guaranteed-Msg/Queues.htm#partitioned-queues) on the PubSub+ appliance leveraging the Queues & Endpoints Terraform module.

 ## Module Configuration in the Example